dkooll/bouncer.nvim/README.md

 This plugin works by analyzing your project structure and follows these assumptions:

-- Your repository follows the naming convention: terraform-{provider}-{module}
+Your repository follows the naming convention: terraform-{provider}-{module}

-- It will search for all main.tf files in your project sub directories in the examples folder
+It will search for all main.tf files in your project sub directories in the examples folder

-- Registry modules should follow the format: {namespace}/{module}/{provider}
+Registry modules should follow the format: {namespace}/{module}/{provider}

-- When switching to local development, it uses the relative path "../../"
+When switching to local development, it uses the relative path "../../"

--Version constraints follow the Terraform convention ~> X.0 for major versions
+Version constraints follow the Terraform convention ~> X.0 for major versions